JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

   - yarn run test-ci-partial
 ```

 Some parts of this don't map perfectly to Actions.
 The `cache` property doesn't have an equivalent - instead, GitHub caches Docker images.
-There's lots still to do in this space to make actions run faster, so let's skip it for now.
+There's lots still to do in this space to make Actions run faster, so let's skip it for now.

 That leaves us with the following information: we're using `node@10`, `yarn`, and running the `test-ci-partial` script after installing our dependencies.
 Here's what that might look like: